demidko/demidko/README.md

 Use this project wizard to quickly create your own GitHub repository. [**`Login`**](https://github.com/login) to use the following templates ⤵

 [![](https://img.shields.io/badge/microservice%20(Java/Kotlin,%20Gradle,%20Ktor)-darkgreen?style=for-the-badge&logo=kotlin&logoColor=white)](https://github.com/demidko/service/generate)
 _Java/Kotlin microservice template.
 You can easily turn it into a crossplatfrom web application with JS/HTML.
-I recommend starting a new application projects with this template.
 The project has a Dockerfile configured to quickly deploy to any host._

 [![](https://img.shields.io/badge/application%20(Java/Kotlin,%20Gradle,%20Springboot)-darkgreen?style=for-the-badge&logo=spring&logoColor=white)](https://github.com/demidko/application/generate)
-_Java/Kotlin crossplatfrom web application template using Spring Boot._
+_Java/Kotlin crossplatfrom web application (with GUI) template using Spring Boot.
+The project has a Dockerfile configured to quickly deploy to any host_

 [![](https://img.shields.io/badge/utility%20(Java/Kotlin,%20Gradle,%20GraalVM)-darkblue?style=for-the-badge&logo=gradle)](https://github.com/demidko/utility/generate)
 _Crossplatform native utility template.
 You can use Java/Kotlin and also include Desktop GUI (Tornado, JavaFX, Swing).
 You will receive binaries for macOS, Windows, Linux after each commit in the Actions tab._